 There are a lot of pines where we live.
-All the neighbors in our street spray poison against the pine processionary caterpillar.
+All the neighbours in our street spray poison against the pine processionary caterpillar.
 This spraying is totally nonsense and goes against every biodiversity logic.
 All the natural enemies of this caterpillar live here: the praying mantis, dozens of bats, cuckoos, and the great tit.
-Our neighbors consciously destroy the habitat of these animals and are a threat to the biodiversity in this area.
+Our neighbours consciously destroy the habitat of these animals and are a threat to the biodiversity in this area.

-From their behavior it’s not obvious that our neighbors care about global biodiversity.
 For us, biodiversity is the thermometer of a healthy globe.
 Does this mean, the more biodiversity, the better?
 We would wish it to be that simple.

 Some of the links are affiliate links.
 As an affiliate associate, we earn a commission when you purchase any of the products offered through the shared links at no extra cost for you.
 This helps us maintain this website.

 - 1 Global biodiversity is important to survive

 - 2 Our livelihood

 - 6 Extinction is ‘normal’

 - 7 Conservation of global biodiversity